Copper Banking review

 - Personal information for parent or guardian

 - Social Security number or tax identification number

 - Login information for linked checking account

 What are the benefits of a Copper bank account?Copper Banking has a mix of features you’d find in other teen checking accounts and prepaid cards.
 It’s FDIC insured, comes with a Mastercard debit card you can use online, in stores and in Apple Pay.
 Additional perks include:

 - No fees.
 Unlike other teen accounts, this one has no monthly maintenance or ATM usage fees.
 There’s also no minimum balance to get started.

 - Instant transfers.
-Parents can instantly transfer funds to their teen’s account, which comes in handy if they’re out and need money.
+Parents can instantly transfer funds to their teen’s account, which comes in handy if kids need money while away from home.

 - Automatic savings tools.
 Teens can divide their money into different savings buckets and have funds automatically deposited into them when they fund their account.
 They can also set up shared goals with friends and family.

 - Fraud monitoring.
-Features ’round the clock fraud monitoring to help keep your teen’s money safe from suspicious activity.
+Features around-the-clock fraud monitoring to help keep your teen’s money safe from suspicious activity.